timelystream/timelystream.com/docs/sql/data-types/text.md

 ---
 title: Text Types
 ---
-In DuckDB, strings can be stored in the `VARCHAR` field.
+In Blazar, strings can be stored in the `VARCHAR` field.

 | Name | Aliases | Description |
 |:---|:---|:---|